Jhanuvarshini/katomaran-todo-app/README.md

-# katomaran-todo-app
-A Fullstack Todo Task Management Web Application for Katomaran Hackathon

-# Katomaran Todo Task Manager
+# Katomaran Todo App

-This is a Fullstack Todo Task Management Web Application built for the Katomaran Fullstack Hackathon.
+A Fullstack Todo Task Management Web Application built as part of the Katomaran Hackathon.

 ---